Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Problem Formulation

 In our work, we focus on tackling min-max routing problems, which involve a scenario where a group of $M$ agents needs to visit $N$ cities with the objective of minimizing the maximum tour length among the individual tours of the agents.
-In this section, we present the formulation of min-max routing through the lens of sequential planning (see \cref{fig:fig1} for a detailed process).
+In this section, we present the formulation of min-max routing through the lens of sequential planning.